-We present the first signature-free ACS protocol with O(1) time and $O(n^3)$ messages, resolving a long-standing open problem in fault-tolerant distributed computing and cryptography.
+We present the first IT-secure and signature-free ACS protocol with O(1) time and $O(n^3)$ messages, resolving a long-standing open problem in fault-tolerant distributed computing and cryptography.
 As a core ingredient in our ACS construction and a primitive of independent interests, we present the first signature-free MVBA protocols with O(1) time and $O(n^3)$ messages.
 In contrast, existing signature-free MVBA protocols have $O(\log n)$ time and $O(n^3)$ messages.
-From the practical side, we implement a practical ACS protocol called FIN.
-We demonstrate that FIN significantly outperforms the state-of-theart BFT protocol of the same kind-PACE and outperforms other BFT protocols with standard liveness guarantees.
+From the practical side, we implement a practical ACS protocol called FIN, and we demonstrate that FIN significantly outperforms the state-of-the-art BFT protocol of the same kind-PACE.